Njugen/TabSera/README.md

 ### Uninstallation
 - Feedback form

+# Feedback
+I would appreciate feedback and suggestions on how to improve this plugin.
+If you have time, please post an issue in this repository or contact me per email: privat_thai_nguyen@hotmail.com

+# Updates
+Minor updates and improvements will be provided from time to time.
+There is no definite roadmap or schedule.

-# Copyright and other legal notices
+# Copyright
 TabSera was created by me (Thai Nguyen) and is a properietary web browser plugin.
-This plugin and the code behind it may not be used as part of any commercial brands or products, and should under no circumstances be re-distributed (this applies to original and modified versions) nor monetized without my permission.

-This plugin may be used for free in both private and professional environments.
-As this plugin is primarily a hobby project, I am not obliged to provide any support - neither to professional nor private users.
-Although the plugin contains a handful of automated tests and has been manually tested by myself, I will not take responsibility for any damages this plugin might cause.
+This plugin may be used for free in private and professional environments.
+The plugin may not be used as part of commercial products or brands.
+The repository itself and any modified code derived from it may not be re-distributed/monetized.